News and Opportunities

 Sandra’s work changes scale from show to show, and is ebulliently playful – this is why [April 2021’s Small House artist] Johanna Bolton recommended Sandra for a Small House show when she was introduced to Eldi at Johanna’s Royal Sculpture Society ‘Gilbert Bayes Award’ show, March 2022.
 (CONGRATS JOHANNA!)
 Johanna had a hunch that they’d be kindred art-souls.

 Photo is of Sandra Lane’s delightful ‘Mini Gallery’ – a maquette of tiny sculptures and drawings from 2015 – taken from her website:

-The Cottage is going on another British adventure – this time to Grimsby, East Lincolnshire (near Hull).
+The Cottage has gone on another Great British adventure – this time to Grimsby, North East Lincolnshire (near Hull).

-Dale Christopher Wells will be hosting Small House Cottage in his Grimsby based Turntable Gallery for the duration of his show, ‘Sackgassen’… and beyond!
+Dale Wells and Darren Neaves are hosting Small House Cottage in their Grimsby-based Turntable Gallery, for the duration of Darren’s show, ‘Sackgassen’… and beyond!
 (Show postponed slightly while Dale makes some alterations to the Cottage itself – UPDATES soon!)